getBoolean/flutter_boolean_template/docs/CI.md

   push:
 ```

 Once you've done the above, enable GitHub Pages for your repository and you can view your app at `gh_pages_url` + `branch_name`.
-However we aren't done yet, we still need to cleanup for deleted branches and create an index file to link to each branch preview.
+However we aren't done yet, we still need to do cleanup for deleted branches and create an index file to link to each branch preview.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2ve8aiv937gv97npgqwe.png)